+The stock compensation expense related to the consulting and transition agreements entered into by the Company for the three and six months ended September 30, 2018 was \$1.1 million and \$3.2 million, respectively.
+This expense was incurred due to the Type I and Type III modifications resulting from the consulting and termination agreements.
+The expense is accounted for in restructuring costs in the accompanying Consolidated Statement of Operations.

-Stock compensation expense related to the amortization of the fair value of stock options (other than the performance stock options) issued was approximately \$2.7 million for the three months ended June 30, 2018, which include \$2.1 million of expense related to the modification of option grants held by the Company's former Chief Executive Officer and President.
-For the three months ended June 30, 2017, the comparable stock compensation expense was approximately \$0.7 million.
-There was no stock compensation expense related to the performance stock options issued for the three months ended June 30, 2018 and 2017.
-Based on the transition and consulting agreement entered into by the Company and its Chief Executive Officer and President on April 23, 2018, the Company determined that 325,319 exercisable stock options were a Type I modification (which does not change the expectation that the award will ultimately vest resulting from an increase in the term to exercise the options).
-This resulted in approximately \$1.7 million of stock compensation expense in the three months ended June 30, 2018.
-In addition, 37,500 stock options held by the Company's former Chief Executive and President were determined to be a Type III modification.
-This modification resulted in \$0.4 million of stock based compensation expense in the three months ended June 30, 2018.
-Stock compensation expense of \$0.6 million is included as part of general and administrative expense and \$2.1 million is included in restructuring costs in the accompanying Consolidated Statement of Operations.
-The weighted average fair value for the stock option awards granted during the three months ended June 30, 2018 was \$13.06.
-As of June 30, 2018, there was approximately \$5.4 million of unrecognized compensation cost related to non-vested stock options granted under the Company's stock option plans, of which \$3.4 million pertains to the non-performance based stock options which is expected to be recognized over a weighted-average period of 3.1 years.
+Stock compensation expense related to the amortization of the fair value of stock options (other than the performance stock options) issued was approximately \$1.0 million and \$1.6 million for the three and six months ended September 30, 2018, respectively.
+For the three and six months ended September 30, 2017, the comparable stock compensation expense was approximately \$0.9 million and \$1.6 million, respectively.
+There was no stock compensation expense related to the performance stock options issued for the three and six months ended September 30, 2018 and 2017.
+The stock compensation expense is included in general and administrative expense in the accompanying Consolidated Statement of Operations.

+The weighted average fair value for the stock option awards granted during the six months ended September 30, 2018 was \$7.02 per share.
+As of September 30, 2018, there was approximately \$4.8 million of unrecognized compensation cost related to non-vested stock options granted under the Company's stock option plans, of which \$2.8 million pertains to the non-performance based stock options which is expected to be recognized over a weighted-average period of 2.9 years.